 3.1.
 Grant the Share privilege to all users

-Go to the Admin screen, expand the Account Service category, and then click Groups.
+Go to the administration area, expand the Account Service category along the left, and then click Groups.

-On the Groups screen, select the Everyone group and click Edit in the toolbar (or double-click the group as a shortcut).
+Click to select the Everyone group for this example, and click Edit in the toolbar (or double-click the group as a shortcut).

 In the Group Details dialog, click Application privileges and set the Share privilege dropdown to Allow.